Things to see & do

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-- Bacon butties at Nimmings car park cafe, but come hungry!
+- Bacon butties at Nimmings car park cafe, now open every day 10am - 4pm

 - Getting your bearings at the toposcope.
 Is that Birmingham or Bromsgrove?

-- The magnificent old beech tree on the easy access route from Nimmings, and the majestic spread of it's enromous branches
+- The magnificent old beech tree on the easy access route from Nimmings, and the majestic spread of it's enormous branches

 A carved wooden archway welcomes visitors to Clent, and looking closely you will see the words and thoughts of local walkers inscribed onto the wood.
 These words come from 'Poem to Clent', a dedication to Clent Hills written by the appointed Artist in Residence Helen Calcutt, forged from personal reflections and interviews with visitors.
 The Archway stands over the easy access path, recently renovated by our volunteer team to ensure everyone can enjoy these much-loved Hills.